swipss/ai-jeopardy/README.md

 # Known limits

 The verifier catches structural errors (tautologies, multi-answer responses, fabricated cross-domain facts) reliably, but cannot reliably catch subtle factual errors in real domains because it shares the same knowledge gaps as the generator.
-See video for full reflection.